Not a late stage case? We can still help

 Your SSDI Case is Going to a Hearing: What to Expect

-An ALJ Hearing gives you an opportunity to explain your case directly to Social Security Administration (SSA) judge after your reconsideration appeal has been denied.
+The ALJ Hearing process gives you an opportunity to explain your case directly to Social Security Administration (SSA) judge after your reconsideration appeal has been denied.

 Icon - Magnifying Glass